ottobrew/ryanhotto/README.md

 My portfolio website featuring my software projects, technical experience, and programming languages.
-Recently built with Javascript modules utilizing a Project class and Job class, ensuring scalability for additional Project and Job objects.
-Data for these objects is mapped from JSON files to an array of objects, then mapped to HTML view.
+Recently built with Javascript modules utilizing a Project, Job, Language, and Degree classes, ensuring scalability for additional objects.
+Data for these objects is mapped from JSON files to an array of objects, then added to DOM.
 Built with HTML, Javascript, CSS, JSON, and Bootstrap 5.